nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all student entries from the TuitiONE.
+Clears all student and lesson entries from the TuitiONE.

 Format: `clear`